church entryway with an accessible ramp

 Each course within the program costs $150.

 This program is supported by a significant financial endowment from Scarboro Foreign Missions (SFM), and extends the charism of the SFM Fathers in interfaith dialogue.
 SFM has been deeply committed to interfaith dialogue for many decades.
-This Diploma in Interfaith Dialogue situates the legacy of the Scarboro Foreign Mission to create an educational opportunity for all who wish to understand the religious ideals and values of their neighbours and even themselves within Continuing Education at USMC, where our mission, vision and values, and adult learning pedagogies will support it.
+This Diploma in Interfaith Dialogue situates the legacy of the Scarboro Foreign Mission to create an educational opportunity for all who wish to understand the religious ideals and values of their neighbours and even themselves within Continuing Education at USMC, where our mission, vision, and values, and adult learning pedagogies will support it.

 Courses

 To get started in the Diploma in Interfaith Dialogue, choose a course and enroll.
-We recommend starting with SMCE3000 Foundations of Interfaith Communitation & Dialogue.

-Learners may choose to register for individual courses without committing to the full Diploma program.
+You may choose to register for individual courses without committing to the full Diploma program.

 Course Schedule, Fall 2025 to Fall 2026